Kalevala: Works inspired by

-Franz Anton Schiefner's translation of the Kalevala was one inspiration for Longfellow's 1855 poem The Song of Hiawatha, which is written in a similar trochaic tetrameter.
+Franz Anton Schiefner's translation of the Kalevala was one inspiration for Henry Wadsworth Longfellow's 1855 poem The Song of Hiawatha, which is written in a similar trochaic tetrameter.

 Friedrich Reinhold Kreutzwald's Estonian national epic Kalevipoeg was inspired by the Kalevala.
 Both Väinämöinen and Ilmarinen are mentioned in the work, and the overall story of Kalevipoeg, Kalev's son, bears similarities to the Kullervo story.

 J. R. R. Tolkien claimed the Kalevala as one of his sources for The Silmarillion.
 For example, the tale of Kullervo is the basis of Túrin Turambar in Narn i Chîn Húrin, including the sword that speaks when the anti-hero uses it to commit suicide.
 Aulë, the Lord of Matter and the Master of All Crafts, was influenced by Ilmarinen, the Eternal Hammerer.
 Echoes of the Kalevala's characters, Väinämöinen in particular, can be found in Tom Bombadil of The Lord of the Rings.

 Poet and playwright Paavo Haavikko took influence from the Kalevala, including in his poem Kaksikymmentä ja yksi (1974), and the TV drama Rauta-aika (1982).

 American science fiction and fantasy authors L. Sprague de Camp and Fletcher Pratt used the Kalevala as source materials for their 1953 fantasy novella "The Wall of Serpents".
 This is the fourth story in the authors' Harold Shea series, in which the hero and his companions visit various mythic and fictional worlds.
 In this story, the characters visit the world of the Kalevala, where they encounter characters from the epic, drawn with a skeptical eye.

 Emil Petaja was an American science fiction and fantasy author of Finnish descent.
 His best known works, known as the Otava Series, were a series of novels based on the Kalevala.
 The series brought Petaja readers from around the world, while his mythological approach to science fiction was discussed in scholarly papers presented at academic conferences.
 He has a further Kalevala based work which is not part of the series, entitled The Time Twister.

 British fantasy author Michael Moorcock's sword and sorcery anti-hero, Elric of Melniboné was influenced by the character Kullervo.

 British fantasy author Michael Scott Rohan's Winter of the World series feature Louhi as a major antagonist and include many narrative threads from the Kalevela.

 The web comic "A Redtail's Dream", written and illustrated by Minna Sundberg, cites the Kalevala as an influence.
 (Physical edition 2014.)

 The British science fiction writer Ian Watson's Books of Mana duology, Lucky's Harvest and The Fallen Moon, both contain references to places and names from the Kalevala.